adam-langowski/AI-Health-Check/README.md

 ## Instructions

-Follow these steps to run the application locally and use all of the functionalities:
+Follow these steps to run the application locally and use all of the functionalities (chatbot can only run locally):

 ### 1. Install **Ollama** and run the Llama model